Mosque fire suspect arrested over second attack

 An 82-year-old man was set alight outside a mosque in Ealing on 27 February.
 Mohammed Rayaz was set on fire in Edgbaston on Monday.

-Mr Rayaz, in his 70s, suffered severe burns to his face and arms.
+Mr Rayaz, 70, suffered severe burns to his face and arms.

 Detectives, supported by counter-terror police, are questioning the suspect on suspicion of attempted murder.